intentor/anlog/README.md

         {
             // Creates the logger.
             Log.Logger = new LoggerFactory()
                 .MinimumLevel.Debug() // Minimum log level to write.
-In this case, Information.
+In this case, Debug.
                 .WriteTo.Console() // Write to the console.
                 .CreateLogger();